‘Full Swing’ offers new level of PGA TOUR access

 “I don’t know what footage they’ll use,” added Fitzpatrick, a fan of Netflix’s “Stranger Things” and “The Crown.”
 To be fair, as he might say, no one knows what footage they’ll use.

 “Full Swing” was produced by Vox Media Studios and Box To Box Films, which also produced the acclaimed “Formula 1: Drive to Survive.”
-Executive producers are David Check (30 for 30, Four Days in October); Chad Mumm and Mark Olsen for Vox Media Studios; and James Gay-Rees and Paul Martin for Box to Box Films.
+Executive producers are Warren Smith (30 for 30, Four Days in October); Chad Mumm and Mark Olsen for Vox Media Studios; and James Gay-Rees and Paul Martin for Box to Box Films.

 In addition to the above stars, other players featured include Collin Morikawa, Sahith Theegala, Joel Dahmen, Dustin Johnson, Ian Poulter, Joaquin Niemann, Mito Pereira, and, in a relatively late surprise announcement when the trailer was released, FedExCup champion Rory McIlroy.